- Education and Science»

 In the U.S. tornadoes are also called twisters.

-Where do must tornadoes occur?
+Where do most tornadoes strike?

 Tornadoes occur on all continents except Antarctica.
-North America's large millions of acres, different climate zones and topographical features make it a prime breeding ground for tornadoes.
+North America's millions of acres, different climate zones and topographical features make it a prime breeding ground for tornadoes.

 What types of tornadoes are there?